cgallay/GraphSymmetries/index.md

 <br/>Credits: Stanford's <a href="http://cs231n.stanford.edu/">CS 231N course</a></figcaption>
 </figure>

 But creating artificial data introduces a lot of correlation among the weights learned during training.
 What if we could exploit those symmetries in a smarter way and build them directly into the network ?
 What if the network we design could react in a predictable way when faced with transformed data?
 This property is what we call equivariance.
-Classical CNN are translation equivariant, which allows for weight sharing.It has shown to help a lot the network to learn filters that can be shared across locations, therefore removing the need of learning the same filters for different locations.
+Classical CNN are translation equivariant, which allows for weight sharing.
+It has shown to help a lot the network to learn filters that can be shared across locations, therefore removing the need of learning the same filters for different locations.
 Recently [Taco Cohen](https://github.com/tscohen/GrouPy), has demonstrated that you can design networks equivariant to any transformation from any [compact group](https://en.wikipedia.org/wiki/Compact_group).
 In his implementation, the weights of the filter are shared among all 90 degrees rotations of an image.
-As an illustration of the utility, the network would have to learn only one edge detector, while a standard CNN would have to learn two vertical and two horizontal ones (See Figure 1).
+As an illustration of utility, the network would have to learn one edge detector only, while a standard CNN would have to learn two vertical and two horizontal ones (See Figure 1).
 {: .text-justify}

 This equivariance to rotation achieved, by Taco Cohen, with his group convolution has been proved, by Risi and Shubhendu, to be the only way to get equivariance.